louwrentius/fio-plot/bench_fio/README.md

 							From the Fio manual: Invalidate buffer-cache for the file prior to starting I/O.(Default: 1) --quiet               The progresbar will be supressed.
 	--loginterval LOGINTERVAL
 							Interval that specifies how often stats are logged to the .log files.
-(Default: 500 --dry-run             Simulates a benchmark, does everything except running Fio.
+(Default: 1000) --dry-run             Simulates a benchmark, does everything except running Fio.
+	--destructive         Enables benchmarks that write towards the device|file|directory (Default: False)

 ### SSD Preconditioning